Bounds for the regularity of product of edge ideals: Preliminaries

 Let $G$ be a graph.
 We say $2$ non-adjacent edges $\{f_1,f_2\}$ form an $2K_2$ in $G$ if $G$ does not have an edge with one endpoint in $f_1$ and the other in $f_2$.
 A graph without $2K_2$ is called $2K_2$-free also called \textit{gap-free} graph.
-It is easy to see that, $G$ is gap-free if and only if $G^c$ contains no induced $C_4$.
-Thus, $G$ is gap-free if and only if it does not contain two vertex-disjoint edges as an induced subgraph.

 A \textit{matching} in a graph $G$ is a subgraph consisting of pairwise disjoint edges.
-The largest size of a matching in $G$ is called its \textit{matching number} and denoted by $\ma(G)$ and the \textit{minimum matching number} of $G$, denoted by $\MM(G)$, is the minimum cardinality of the maximal matchings of $G$.
+The \textit{matching number} of $G$, denoted by $\ma(G)$, is the maximum cardinality among matchings of $G$.
 If the subgraph is an induced subgraph, the matching is an \textit{induced matching}.
 The largest size of an induced matching in $G$ is called its \textit{induced matching number} and denoted by $\nu(G)$.
-The largest size of induced matching of $H$ as well as $G$ denoted by $\nu_{GH}$.
 The \textit{complement} of a graph $G$, denoted by $G^c$, is the graph on the same vertex set in which $\{u,v\}$ is an edge of $G^c$ if and only if it is not an edge of $G$.
 A graph $G$ is \textit{chordal} if every induced cycle in $G$ has length $3$, and is co-chordal if $G^c$ is chordal.
 The \textit{co-chordal cover number}, denoted $\cochord(G)$, is the minimum number $n$ such that there exist co-chordal subgraphs $H_1,\ldots, H_n$ of $G$ with $E(G) = \bigcup_{i=1}^n E(H_i)$.
-Observe that for any graph $G$, we have